MarTorrijos/MarTorrijos/README.md

 # Hi, I'm Mar 👋

-I'm a student of Java and Backend development at IT Academy, Barcelona
+I’m a Java and Backend Development student at IT Academy, Barcelona.

+Currently finishing my studies and seeking opportunities to collaborate, contribute to projects, and grow professionally in the field.

 <!--
 **MarTorrijos/MarTorrijos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.